olivierb46/PyFRC2G/README-ENG.md

 * ~~Do the same for OPNSense.~~
 * ~~Send evidence to CISO Assistant~~
 * Retrieve timestamps and authors for rule creation/modification.

-.

-Retrieve timestamps and authors for rule creation/modification.